-As The Heritage Foundation's senior vice president for development, John Fogarty manages the growing organization's membership and fundraising operations.
+As The Heritage Foundation's vice president for development, John Fogarty manages the growing organization's membership and fundraising operations.

 Fogarty oversees interrelated activities for hundreds of thousands of Heritage members nationwide, including donor relations; major gift planning and operations; grant development and development research; and the members' Web site, MyHeritage.org (http://www.myheritage.org/).